Academic Catalog 2024-2025

 Other Resources

 If a student receives any form of non-PLNU financial assistance, such as outside scholarships or employer reimbursement, existing financial aid may need to be reduced so that funding does not exceed financial need or cost of attendance.
-Whenever possible, the GPS Student Financial Services office will reduce loan amounts before adjusting grant or scholarship assistance.
+Whenever possible, the GPS One-Stop Student Financial Services office will reduce loan amounts before adjusting grant or scholarship assistance.

 Tuition Remission